miquelmanaois/osTicket-post-installing/README.md

 </h3>

 - Make sure you are in Agent panel (check top right to see which panel you are in)
+	- If the top right says "admin" you are in the agent panel
 - Select Users tab to create user
 	- Email Address: Karen@osticket.com
 	- Full Name - Karen Karen